 Patrick G. Findlay – Assistant Director, Facilities and Logistics Services Division

-Mr. Findlay is a 1975 graduate of the United States Military Academy (USMA), West Point, and was commissioned into the Army Corps of Engineers following graduation.
-He held assignments with the 82nd Airborne Division, 1st Infantry Division, 2nd Infantry Division, the U.S. Army Engineer Training Center – Fort Leonard Wood, and the 44th Engineer Battalion in Korea; he was also an assistant professor at USMA.
+Mr. Findlay is a 1975 graduate of the United States Military Academy (USMA), West Point, and was commissioned into the Army Corps of Engineers.
+His first assignments were as a platoon leader and then assistant division engineer in the 82nd Airborne Division.
+He was later an engineer company commander at Fort Leonard Wood, Missouri; an operations officer with the 44th Engineer Battalion in Korea; and an assistant professor at USMA.

-Mr. Findlay has served as the director of public works for the 1st Infantry Division, Würzburg, Germany; Aberdeen Proving Ground, Maryland; the 2nd Infantry Division, Camp Casey, Korea; and Walter Reed Army Medical Center, Washington, D.C.
-He was also a senior leader in three Army Corps of Engineers’ districts.
-He retired from the Army in 2000.
+Mr. Findlay has served as the director of public works for the 1st Infantry Division in Würzburg, Germany; the Aberdeen Proving Ground in Maryland; the 2nd Infantry Division, Camp Casey in Korea; and Walter Reed Army Medical Center in Washington, D.C.
+He also has served as a senior leader in the Army Corps of Engineers’ New York, Baltimore, Jacksonville, and Pittsburgh districts.